Search the Health Library

 - Lost or missing consent forms

-- Failure to report events
+- Failure to report events or deviations

 - Consent forms signed after the implementation of research procedures